 - Change of Registration Fee . . . . . . . . . . . . $25

-- After the end of the Free Drop/Add period for each session a one-time fee of $25 will be assessed for registration changes (after June 8 for the First Session and July 13 for the Second Session).
+- After the end of the Free Drop/Add period for each session a one-time fee of $25 will be assessed for registration changes (after June 7 for the First Session, June 13 for the 10-week Session, and July 12 for the Second Session).
 These registration changes include: changing a course section, dropping and/or adding a course, or changing grade status among auditor, credit or pass/fail.
 Tuition is charged and not refundable for course withdrawals after those same Free Drop/Add deadlines.